Fact Sheet - Open Access Information for Citizens

 This fact sheet provides a guide to open access information that agencies must make available and assists you to understand your rights in accessing this information.

-Under the Government Information (Public Access) Act 2009 (GIPA Act) all NSW agencies are required to publish a range of open access information online, unless there is an overriding public interest against disclosure.
-Importantly there is a presumption in favour of release of government information to the public.
+Under the Government Information (Public Access) Act 2009 (GIPA Act) all NSW agencies are required to publish a range of open access information online, unless there is an overriding public interest against disclosure1.
+Importantly there is a presumption in favour of release of government information to the public2.

 What is open access information?